logiquants/Logiquants-Website/content/blog/7-18-22-gold-etfs-and-mutual-funds-to-buy.md

 As always, thank you for reading!
 Don't hesitate to send me any of your questions through the contact page.

-Throughout this week, I will be releasing follow-up articles on which individual gold companies to buy.
+Throughout next week, I will be releasing follow-up articles on which individual gold companies to buy.